Quantum bit threads of MERA tensor network in large $c$ limit: Background Setup

 \subsection{MERA on kinematic space}

 For the following convenience let us give a brief review on kinematic space which was firstly formulated in \cite{Czech:2015qta,Czech:2015kbp}.
-Given a hyperbolic plane $\mathbb H^2$ which is a time slice of pure $AdS_3$ spacetime:
+Given a hyperbolic plane $\mathbb H^2$ which is a time slice of pure $AdS_3$ space-time:

 The equation of a space-like geodesic that anchors on boundary points is: